kanaka/mal/process/guide.md

 ## TODO:

 * simplify: "X argument (list element Y)" -> ast[Y]
-* step 8 summary (power of macros, warning about macros, almost to self-hosting)
 * step 9
 * step A
-* more info on hash-map and keyword implementation.
-Hash-maps just need to support string keys.
 * list of types with metadata: list, vector, hash-map, mal functions
 * more clarity about when to peek and poke in read_list and read_form
 * tokenizer: use first group rather than whole match (to eliminate